Raechil na Garnussil na Gallam

 The sermons should always be listened to carefully and any lessons learned.
 I think it would be accurate to say that, at least as far as a D-Harna girl is concerned, that really only embodies obedience, chastity, abstinence, serenity and acceptance.

 Today the priest told us of some conflict far in the south.
 He implied it was a holy conflict between good and evil, but it seemed to centre around who controlled two provinces.
-I do not know which two or why anyone would covet them, or why Harnakos would become involved in a land dispute.
+I do not know which two or why anyone would covet them, or why the One True God Harnakos would become involved in a simple land dispute.

 The Empire has been at war at times with the Bardrachad kimgdoms to the south.
 I know little about them except they are godless barbarians.